zohra101/sandbox-level-3/javascript.md

 - Using array notation, items and properties can be chained together.
 - Access deeper array levels with just one line.

+### Event object properties
+`event = new Event()`

+- To view the properties of the event object, set the default parameter value.

+### Boolean Operators
+- `&&` and
+  - It returns true when both conditions are true.
+  - it returns false if both conditions are not true.
+  - it returns false if ANY of the conditions are false.

+- `||` or
+  - It returns true if any of the conditions are true.
+  - It returns false if none of the conditions are true.

+- `!` Not
+  - It returns the oppposite of the condition.
+  - It returns false if the condition is true.
+  - It returns true if the condition is false.

+- `!==`Not equal
+  - It returns true if the condition is not equal.
+  - It returns false if the condition is equal.